movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## Commit protocol

-The implemented metadata commit has an explicit state machine.
-Ordered data and fault-injection points remain to be added.
+The implemented commit has an explicit state machine.
+VFS writeback integration and fault-injection points remain to be added.
 At a high level:

-1. The future data-write caller flushes required data into ordered extents.
+1. The future data-write caller converts dirty vnode buffers into the implemented ordered extents.
 A mount-wide sync will do this for all dirty btrfs vnodes before closing the transaction.
 2. Serialize with another committer, mark the transaction CLOSING, stop joins, and wait for active handles to leave.
-3. The future data path waits for all ordered data I/O in the transaction.
-If any failed, it aborts.
-Metadata-only callers already enter after this conceptual point.
+3. Write all transaction-owned ordered sectors synchronously to every required mirror.
+Any failed copy aborts the transaction before metadata writeback.
-4. Data callers will insert checksum and file-extent items.
-Inode fields are encoded into their tree items while the vnode and ordinary handle are still held, before transaction close.
+4. Checksum, file-extent, and inode items were inserted while the vnode and ordinary handle were still held, before transaction close.
 5. Run delayed references and allocator accounting until no work remains, using the commit reserve.
 Finalize dirty root items and COW-only roots.
 6. Set metadata headers to the transaction generation and compute metadata